 It was a very eclectic bunch,

 both personally and musically.
-I never got to hear this band
+I never got to hear

-- Mike Roark, drums - he'd grown up in Lawrence,
+- Mike Roark, drums - he'd grown up in Lawrence, playing

-playing in rock bands in high school
+in rock bands in high school

-- Janet Jameson, vocals and second fiddle - from
+- Janet Jameson, vocals and second fiddle - from the KC

-the KC area, formerly of Cole Tuckey, with a rock
+area, formerly of Cole Tuckey, with a rock

-- Gordon Cleveland, acoustic guitar and vocals
+- Gordon Cleveland, acoustic guitar and vocals - an

-- an aficionado of early "roots" country music
+aficionado of early "roots" country music

 - Carol Spears, Billy's oldest daughter